Dolly Sinatra

-Dolly Sinatra (/it/; born Natalina Maria Vittoria Garaventa; /it/; December 26, 1894 – January 6, 1977) was an Italian-American homemaker, known as the mother of American singer Frank Sinatra.
+Natalina Maria Vittoria "Dolly" Sinatra (/it/; née Garaventa; /it/; December 26, 1894 – January 6, 1977) was an Italian-American homemaker, known as the mother of American singer Frank Sinatra.
 She was born in Lumarzo (Province of Genoa), in northern Italy; she immigrated to the United States as an infant.

 Dolly married Antonino Martino "Marty" Sinatra in 1913, and in 1915 the couple's only child, Frank Sinatra, was born.
 Dolly was influential in the Sinatras' neighborhood in Hoboken, New Jersey, where they later operated a tavern during Prohibition.
 She became involved in politics and worked as a midwife.
 It is believed that she also provided an illegal abortion service in the area.
 She died in a plane crash in 1977.

 Early life

 Natalina Maria Vittoria Garaventa was born on December 26, 1894, in Lumarzo, Genoa, in northern Italy.
 She was brought to the United States when she was two months old.
 When she was a child, her pretty face earned her the nickname "Dolly".
 As an adult, she stood less than five feet tall and weighed approximately 90 pounds.
 Biographer James Kaplan describes her as having a "politician's temperament—restless, energetic, unreflective".
 Her father was a lithographer.
 He was also a peasant.